 “What we know is that for commercial drivers with obstructive sleep apnea who are treated with CPAP, we see a 73 percent reduction in preventable driving accidents,” says Dr. Nathaniel Watson, former president of the American Academy of Sleep Medicine.
 Watson told Fox News that the issue of sleep apnea among those working in safety-sensitive fields would be a serious health concern if it remains unaddressed.

 As of now, it’s unclear whether the new rules would affect current drivers.
 It is also unclear whether screening for OSA would be a determining factor in hiring new drivers.
-What is clear, however, is that something needs to be done to address the truck driver sleep apnea issue, otherwise fatigue-related accidents will continue to be a serious national problem.
+What is clear, however, is that something needs to be done to address the truck driver sleep apnea issue, otherwise fatigue-related truck accidents will continue to be a serious problem.

 In Effort to Curb Truck Driver Fatigue, NHTSA Now Requires Truckers to Use Electronic Logging Device